 Business is all about managing expectations, and expectations are best managed through effective communication.

-Most of the tax impacts of undertaking a foreign assignment are readily understood; if correct time and effort is dedicated to explaining them.
+Most of the tax impacts of undertaking a foreign assignment are readily understood; if correct time and effort are dedicated to explaining them.
 Equalisation, hypo tax, DTAs and residency follow clear and easily digestible logic.

 In addition, compliance with company policy is greatly enhanced where co-operation is promised “up front” by the employee, where the requirements have been adequately justified and where the opportunity to have questions answered was provided.